OLD ALBANIAN RUGBY FOOTBALL CLUB

 This area of Cheapside Farm was renamed ‘Woollams’ in honour of Charles Woollam, a former mayor of the city in the nineteenth century and generous benefactor to the school.
-This site, celebrating its tenth birthday following its opening in 2002, was and is considered one of the finest sporting facilities in Europe.
+This site, opened in 2002, was and is considered one of the finest sporting facilities in Europe.
 The pitches have been layered and levelled to exacting specifications to produce a flat and well-drained surface.
-Many a yacht club looks in envy at the pavilion with its area of canvas and wood which won an award for its architect.
+Many a yacht club looks in envy at the pavilion with its areas of canvas and wood which won an award for its architect.

 Inside there are two sports bars, extensive kitchens, changing facilities and showers for rugby and cricket players, officials and physios.
 Outside, the facility boasts six rugby pitches, three cricket, hockey and soccer as well as state-of-the-art floodlit tennis courts.
 The whole site is seventy acres, shared with St Albans School’s own pavilion and pitches all of which is disabled-friendly.
-During the weeks of the season, Saracens RFC train at Woollams as well as playing their home ‘A’ team fixtures there.
+During the weeks of the season, Saracens RFC train at Woollams.

 A host of OA players have won county honours, including Nigel Cartwright and Ian MacMillin, who also played for London Scottish in the 1950 and 1960s.
 In 1970s, Jeff Probyn joined the club and played at loose-head prop for a few seasons before switching clubs – and switching to tight-head – ending up as a member of Wasps FC with full International honours for England and the Barbarians.
 Bob Wilkinson of Bedford RFC also played for the club as a youngster while at the school and won the same honours as Probyn.